ineiti/fledger/WIP.md

 ## Cleanups / improvements

+- yaml files are stored as .toml
+  - make sure old files can be read as .toml
+  - save new files as .yaml
+  - delete old .toml files
+- serde_yaml is deprecated
+  - use serde_yaml_ng with singleton_map_recursive
 - Refactoring
   - move flnet::arch into flarch
   - move flnet::{NodeInfo, NetworkMessage (w/o WebRTC and WSClient)} into flmodules